CarlosEspejo/sqrl/README.md

 Coming Soon

 ## Todo
- * Generate the login url with the cryptographic challenge.
+ * Create a login url that will have a unique cryptographic challenge.
- * Take the generated login url and generate QR code.
+ * Generate a QR code from the login url and display it on the login page.
+ * Receive from the SQRL client a posted public key and cryptographic signature.
+The public key will become the SQRL Id of the user if successfully authenticated.